harryzhangOG/rope/README.md

   * Blender 2.8.2
   * Open CV
 ## Simulated Environment Usage:
-  * To evaluate apex points on obstacle settings for a certain task, create a text file eval_settings.txt, and list obstacle settings and apex points where each line is [OBSTACLE X SIZE IN METERS] [OBSTACLE Y SIZE IN METERS] [OBSTACLE Z SIZE IN METERS] [OBSTACLE X IN METERS] [OBSTACLE Y IN METERS] [BASE ANGLE IN RADIANS] [SHOULDER ANGLE IN RADIANS] [ELBOW ANGLE IN RADIANS], where each line is a separate obstacle setting/apex point, and each value is delimited by a space bar.
+  * To evaluate apex points on obstacle settings for a certain task, create a text file named `eval_settings.txt`, and list obstacle settings and apex points where each line is `[OBSTACLE X SIZE IN METERS] [OBSTACLE Y SIZE IN METERS] [OBSTACLE Z SIZE IN METERS] [OBSTACLE X IN METERS] [OBSTACLE Y IN METERS] [BASE ANGLE IN RADIANS] [SHOULDER ANGLE IN RADIANS] [ELBOW ANGLE IN RADIANS]`, where each line is a separate obstacle setting/apex point, and each value is delimited by a space bar.
-    * Then, run blender -P rope_ur5.py -- -mode EVAL -task [TASK NAME]
+    * Then, run `blender -P rope_ur5.py -- -mode EVAL -task [TASK NAME]`
-    * The 3 tasks are VAULTING, KNOCKING, and WEAVING
+    * The 3 tasks are `VAULTING`, `KNOCKING`, and `WEAVING` (Currently, only `VAULTING` is supported)
-* To generate training data, run blender -P rope_ur5.py -- -mode DATAGEN -num [NUMBER OF TRAINING SAMPLES] -image 1 -task [TASK NAME].
-(Currently, only VAULTING is supported)
+* To generate training data, run `blender -P rope_ur5.py -- -mode DATAGEN -num [NUMBER OF TRAINING SAMPLES] -image 1 -task [TASK NAME]`.
+(Currently, only `VAULTING` is supported)
 * To fully accelerate training data generation on a local machine, I recommend using GNU Screen and run multiple datagen script in parallel, with different exp number.
-In this way, you can then load the generated npy files and then concatenate them together using format_plot.ipynb.
+In this way, you can then load the generated npy files and then concatenate them together using `format_plot.ipynb`.
-* To start training, run python train_ur5_sim_resnet.py.
+* To start training, run `python train_ur5_sim_resnet.py`.
-* To visualize training process, load the val loss and training loss npy files to format_plot.ipynb and plot from there.
+* To visualize training process, load the val loss and training loss npy files to `format_plot.ipynb` and plot from there.
-* To evaluate the trained mode performance, run blender -P rope_ur5.py -- -mode MODEL_EVAL -num [NUMBER OF EVAL SAMPLES] -task [TASK NAME].
-(Currently, only VAULTING is supported)
+* To evaluate the trained mode performance, run `blender -P rope_ur5.py -- -mode MODEL_EVAL -num [NUMBER OF EVAL SAMPLES] -task [TASK NAME]`.
+(Currently, only `VAULTING` is supported)

 ## Real Environment Usage:
   * To experiment in real world environment, go to directory `physical`.